Special Election Coverage: Midterms 2018

 The midterm general elections will be held Nov.6, 2018, and early voting began Oct.
 9.

-EDITOR’S NOTE: This reporter participated in an unpaid internship with the Democratic Party of New Mexico last summer.
+In the interest of transparency, please note the author of this report participated in an unpaid internship with the Democratic Party of New Mexico last summer.
 She was involved in phone banking and canvassing.
 She is also a co-chair for the NMSU College Democrats.